 What is Embezzlement?

-Embezzlement is a term which has started to slow down in court appearances as it’s not so trendy now as it was twenty years ago.
+Embezzlement is a term that has started to slow down in court appearances as it’s not so trendy now as it was twenty years ago.
 However, it’s still the same issue, and it still carries years of jail time in addition to hefty fees or fines.

 When someone uses their position to mishandle money purposefully, that is embezzlement.
 The most common place depiction of embezzlement is an angry assistant see’s the chance to move money from the business’s account to their personal account, and they do it.